-C. Clarification of Regulation-making Power of the Governor in Council Regarding Advance Information (clauses 6, 16 and 17)
+C. Clarification of Regulation-making Power of the Governor in Council (Clauses 6, 16 and 17)

 Clause 6 creates new section 12.1, which grants the Governor in Council the power to make regulations regarding the advance information that is required for the importation of goods.
 This regulation-making power is similar to that provided for in paragraph 164(1)(b), which is now repealed by clause 16 of the bill.
 Thus, the bill transfers the regulation-making power from Part VII of the Act to Part II, which deals with importation.
 Clause 17 creates new section 164.1, which allows the Governor in Council to incorporate material by reference to any regulation made under the Act.
-Material may be incorporated by reference regardless of its source and may be amended without public notice in the Canada Gazette as required by the Statutory Instruments Act.(8)
+Material may be incorporated by reference regardless of its source and may be amended without public notice in the Canada Gazette as required by the Statutory Instruments Act.
+(8)

 (8) R.S.C.
 1985, c.
 S-22.
+Please note that the exemption from publication in the Canada Gazette was deleted at committee stage in the Senate.